Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The report rates transport accessibility as excellent, with residents typically located just 154 meters from their nearest transport stop.
-Service frequency averages at 352 trips per day across all routes, which translates to approximately 31 weekly trips per individual stop.
+Service frequency stands at 352 trips per day across all routes, translating to roughly 31 weekly trips per individual stop.

 Frequently Asked Questions - Transport